Generalized Orthogonal Matching Pursuit

-In practice, however, the iteration number of the gOMP is much smaller than $K$ due to the parallel processing of multiple correct indices, which saves the complexity of the gOMP substantially.
-Indeed, as shown in Fig. \ref{fig:Niter}, the number of iterations is only about $1/3$ of the OMP so that the gOMP has an advantage over the OMP in both complexity and running time.
+In practice, however, the iteration number of the gOMP is much smaller than $K$ due to the inclusion of multiple correct indices for each iteration, which saves the complexity of the gOMP substantially.
+Indeed, as shown in Fig. \ref{fig:Niter}, the number of iterations is about $\frac{1}{3}$ of the OMP so that the gOMP has a computational advantage over the OMP.